-Creating an EHC plan
+Creating an EHC Plan

-- The local authority will create a draft EHC plan and send out a copy. - There are 15 days to comment, which might include a request for specialist school provision - The local authority has 20 weeks from the date of the assessment to provide the final EHC plan.
+- The local authority will create a draft EHC Plan and send out a copy. - There are 15 days to comment, which might include a request for specialist school provision - The local authority has 20 weeks from the date of the assessment to provide the final EHC Plan.

-EHCPs can remain with a child until the age of 25 years and they were introduced in September 2014 in place of the former 'Statement' of SEN. A transfer process was initiated in September 2014 in collaboration with the Local Authority to move students in a graduated way from the Statement to the EHCP.
+EHC Plans can remain with a child until the age of 25 years and they were introduced in September 2014 in place of the former 'Statement' of SEN. A transfer process was initiated in September 2014 in collaboration with the Local Authority to move students in a graduated way from the Statement to the EHCP.

-The EHCP document includes relevant information about the student including:
+The EHC Plan document includes relevant information about the student including: